Skip to main content Start main content

 Programme structure

-The programme begins with subjects that offer foundational knowledge of service design and advanced research skills through a combination of lectures, studios and multidisciplinary project collaboration.
+1. Foundational Stage: SSD begins with subjects that provide foundational knowledge of service design and advanced research skills.
+This stage utilizes a mix of lectures, studios, and multidisciplinary project collaborations to enhance learning.

-The programme is followed by subjects that provide a detailed and analytical perspective on the latest socio-technical developments that have an impact on the service economy.
-The Studios and Lab Studies subjects articulate diverse perspectives on service factors and service design approaches that students can use to evaluate, transform and create future services in the service sector.
+2. Analytical Perspective Stage: In the second stage, students explore the latest socio-technical developments affecting the service economy.
+The Studios and Lab Studies subjects offer diverse perspectives on service factors and design approaches, equipping students to evaluate, transform, and innovate future services in the sector.

-The final stage of the study is where knowledge, skills and practice integrate through either a self-directed or an industry-sponsored project in each student's area of interest.
-A Capstone Project, which is a significant and integrative final service project, synthesises students' learning in a real-world setting.
+3. Integration and Capstone Stage: The final stage focuses on integrating knowledge, skills, and practice into either a self-directed or industry-sponsored project tailored to each student’s interests.
+This culminates in a Capstone Project, a significant final service project that synthesises student learning in a real-world setting.

-To receive the award of Master of Design, students must successfully attain a total of 36 credits from the following subject categories: Compulsory Common subjects for 6 credits, Compulsory Specialism subjects for 15 credits, Elective subjects for 15 credits (12 credits from Elective Pool A and 3 credits from Elective Pool B).
+To receive the award of Master of Design, students must successfully attain a total of 37 credits from the following subject categories – Compulsory Common subjects for 6 credits, Compulsory Specialism subjects for 15 credits, Elective subjects for 15 credits (12 credits from Elective Pool A and 3 credits from Elective Pool B), and the Academic Integrity and Ethics (AIE) Requirement subject~ for 1 credit – and the non-credit bearing e-learning module of National Education.

 Compulsory Common subjects (6 credits)